 In 2014, Tennessee finished its second season under Jones with a 7-6 record that included a 45-28 win over Iowa in the TaxSlayer Bowl in Jacksonville which marked the first January bowl game for UT since the 2007 season.
 The Vols opened the 2014 season by playing 21 true freshmen in a 38-7 win over Utah State, the most true freshmen to play in a season opener in UT history.
 Overall, Tennessee led the nation overall this season with 23 true freshman playing in 2014, with 12 true freshmen starting games for the Vols during the season.

 Jones and his staff have been relentless on the recruiting trail since arriving in Knoxville.
 Under Jones' leadership, Tennessee has signed consensus top five recruiting classes in each of the last two years, marking the first time in school history the Vols achieved such lofty status.
 Jones has prioritized the state of Tennessee in his recruiting efforts, and the 2014 class featured the overwhelming majority of the top talent in the state of Tennessee signing with the Vols, including Freshman All-American and All-SEC performer Derek Barnett, a multitude of Freshman All-SEC players (Barnett, Todd Kelly, Jr., Jashon Robertson), and team's leading rusher in 2014, Jalen Hurd.
 The 2015 recruiting class already features 10 early enrollees and a prospective class that should rank in the Top 10 again this year.

-A staple of Jones' programs has been success in the classroom, and the UT program has also made great strides academically during his tenure.
-The program has posted the highest team GPAs in program history during their tenure, including a record 2.85 in Spring in 2015 and previous record mark of 2.77 GPA in the Fall of 2014.
+A staple of Jones’ programs has been success in the classroom, and the Vols have made great strides academically during his tenure.
+Tennessee has posted the highest team GPAs in program history under Jones, including a record 2.85 in Spring 2015 and a 2.80 cumulative GPA average in Spring 2016.
+Sixty-nine football student-athletes earned Vol Scholar designations during the 2015 season (3.00 GPA)—also the most in program history—and the Vols set another program-best with 34 student-athletes named to the SEC honor roll during the 2015 season—the second-most representatives in the conference.